Ganzo Folding Knives (Part 3)

 The Conclusion to Our Three-Part Ganzo Series

 In Part 1 we looked at the Ganzo G7xx(x) knife line from a high level.
 In Part 2 we looked at the Axis lock models.
-In this part, we will look at the liner lock models, as well as make some overall observations.
+In this part, we will look at the liner lock models as well as make some overall observations.

 Note: To see the catalog page for any of the following models, click on the model number in the title.

 This one looks rather interesting, but in addition to the clip limitation, the price is on the higher end of the Ganzo scale, and to facilitate the frame functioning as the lock, the entire left side of the grip is smooth metal, so might be too slippery.

-I have never tried a frame lock knife, so have no clue how easy to close this one might be.
+I have never tried a frame lock knife, so I have no idea how easy to close this one might be.
 The clip is not the standard one, so I can't say how well it works, although the smooth metal underneath it likely will help its functioning.

-In addition, the pocket clip which can be mounted for tip up or tip down carry on either side.
-Since the G729/G7291 models have the same shape blade, and the G732 model is pretty much the same as this one except it has a drop point blade, I decided that trying one of this model would be unnecessary duplication.
+In addition, the pocket clip can be mounted for tip-up or tip-down carry on either side.
+Since the G729/G7291 models have the same shape blade, and the G732 model is pretty much the same as this one except it has a drop point blade, I decided that trying one of these models would be an unnecessary duplication.

 Ganzo G732 and G7321

 Ganzo seems to be on a “Spyderco” kick lately.
 These versions have the thumb hole for opening, but the blade is a drop point, which normally would be better for survival usage than the long straight clip.

 But in this case, the difference is so slight as to be insignificant, so this blade is not better for survival than the G729/G7291 blade.